 You might be able to live alone, without roommates, but it would mean traveling less.
 The question becomes: Which would make you happier?

-Of course, you can trim your budget in a whole bunch of ways—lowering your food bill, switching phone plans, cutting cable, and more.
+Of course, you can trim your budget in a whole bunch of ways—lowering your grocery bill, switching phone plans, cutting cable, and more.
 But, before you cut something from your budget, ask yourself:

 - “How much do I value this?”